A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Practical issues

 \subsection{Generation of dependent multiplier sequences}

-The practical use of the results stated in Sections~\ref{sec:mult} and~\ref{sec:dep_mult_Cn} requires the generation of dependent multiplier random variables satisfying Assumptions~(M\ref{item:moments}), (M\ref{item:ln}) and~(M\ref{item:varphi}).
+The practical use of the results stated in Sections~\ref{secmult} and~\ref{secdepmultCn} requires the generation of dependent multiplier random variables satisfying assumptions~\textup{(M1)}, \textup{(M2)} and~\textup{(M3)}.
 We describe two ways of constructing such dependent sequences.
-The first one generalizes the moving average approach proposed by \citet[Section 6.2]{Buh93} \citep[see also][]{BucRup13} and produces multipliers that satisfy Assumption~(M\ref{item:varphi}) only asymptotically.
-The second one was suggested by \cite{Sha10} and is based on the calculation of the square root of the covariance matrix implicitly defined in Assumption~(M\ref{item:varphi}).
+The first one generalizes the moving average approach proposed by B\"uhlmann (\cite{Buh93}, Section~6.2) (see also B{\"u}cher and Ruppert \cite {BucRup13}) and produces multipliers that satisfy assumption~\textup{(M3)} only asymptotically.
+The second one was suggested by Shao \cite{Sha10} and is based on the calculation of the square root of the covariance matrix implicitly defined in assumption~\textup{(M3)}.